 - Feed your starter the night before you bake.

-- Around 7 AM the morning of, prepare your dough.
-In a medium-sized mixing bowl dissolve the sourdough starter and honey in 1 cup of warm water, and stir vigorously with a fork until all is dissolved.
+- Between 7–9 AM on the morning of baking, prepare your dough.
+In a medium-sized mixing bowl, dissolve the sourdough starter and honey in warm water, stirring vigorously with a fork until fully combined.

-- Cover with plastic wrap and let rest in the warmest spot of your kitchen for 30 minutes.
+- Cover the bowl with plastic wrap and let rest in the warmest spot of your kitchen for 30 minutes.

-- Coat your mixing bowl with olive oil and place your dough back in the bowl making sure to coat your dough in the olive oil (roll it around).
+- The dough will still be quite sticky after kneading it and that is okay.
+Further strength will be built with stretch and folds.
+Coat your mixing bowl with olive oil and place the dough back in the bowl making sure to coat your dough in the olive oil (roll it around).
 Cover with plastic wrap and let it rest for 30 minutes.

-- After the dough has rested, perform your first stretch and fold.
-Cover with plastic wrap and let rest for 30 minutes.
-Then perform a second stretch and fold.
-Cover and let it rest for the remaining bulk rise.
+- After the dough has rested, perform the first stretch and fold, then cover it with plastic wrap and let it rest for 30 minutes.
+Repeat with a second stretch and fold, cover again, and allow the dough to rest until it has doubled in size.Need more time?
+After sourdough pizza dough has doubled it can be refrigerated for up to 3 days.

 Preparing to bake

-- Once the dough has doubled in size and has some air bubbles (approximately 4-6 hours later) preheat your oven to 450 degrees F with the baking pan(s) in the oven.
+- Once the dough has doubled in size and has some air bubbles (approximately 6 hours later) preheat the oven to 450 degrees F with the baking pan(s) in the oven.
 You want them scalding hot.

 - Cut 2 10-11 inch pieces of parchment paper, or 1 large 20-inch one for your pizza.
-Place dough balls on the parchment paper and stretch until you have your desired pizza shape and thickness.
-Then let it rest for another 20 minutes.
+Place dough balls on the parchment paper and stretch until you have your desired pizza shape and thickness then let is rest for 20 minutes.

-- Optional: Coat the sourdough pizza dough with olive oil and seasoning of your choice before placing it into the oven.
+- If you want to avoid your pizza from excessively puffing up during baking, poke some holes in the dough using a fork.
+Optional: Coat the sourdough pizza dough with olive oil and seasoning of your choice before placing it into the oven.

 Baking Instructions